vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 Efficient Passage Retrieval with Hashing for Open-domain Question Answering</a></em>

-Note that the search is performed in two phases, first a coarse-level search using the hamming distance using binary coded query and document, secondly a re-ranking phase using the continuous query vector representation and a <em>unpacked</em> binary coded document representation.
+Note that the search is performed in two phases, first a coarse-level search using the hamming distance with binary codes, secondly a re-ranking phase using the continuous query vector representation and a <em>unpacked</em> vector representation from the binary code.

 A huge advantage over continuous vector representations is that the binary-coded document representation significantly reduces